Step 1: Online Marketing

 As for pages, it is best to work with convention – have a home page, an about me page, a page describing the home inspection, a contact page, and a blog page at the very least.
 Check out another of our blog posts for more information on home inspector websites.

 Social Media – Facebook and Instagram are not just for your teenage daughter anymore.
-People use social media – agents, broker, your clients, your clients’ friends… almost everyone.
+People use social media – agents, brokers, your clients, your clients’ friends… almost everyone.
 There are some very good reasons to be involved with social media.
 Networking is more complex than it used to be – but much easier.

 We will just use Facebook here for an example – but the basic rules apply to a lot of social sites.
 Years ago I started using Facebook to gain new agents.
 So I would like the posts of agents, leave tasteful comments like “wow, nice floors” or I grew up down the street from there” and whatever else applied.
 If they had an interesting post – I would share it.
 If they had a question, I would answer it.

 It seems like a lot of work, but it wasn’t.
-I have it on my phone and every couple of hours I would check and run it and do what I mentioned above.
+I have it on my phone and every couple of hours I would check it and do what I mentioned above.
 After a while the agents started reacting back, leaving comments, and sharing my posts too.
 Then their clients saw them, checked my site, saw that the agents knew me and I knew my business, and then they would hire me.

 The agents especially liked it.
-In fact, one of my favorite offices to work with openly tell everyone that they refer me to all their clients because I was persistent (but respectful) on Facebook.
+In fact, one of my favorite offices to work with openly tells everyone that they refer me to all their clients because I was persistent (but respectful) on Facebook.

 You can interact and join in on many social sites like that.
 Want to get on Instagram?
 That is very popular with agents and clients.
 Want to use LinkedIn?
 That is great for networking with professionals.
 And the list goes on and on.
 Remember that it is a cumulative effect, so give it time.

 A word of warning – never advertise yourself on other peoples’ posts or pages, never use foul language, never post inappropriate material (no matter how funny you think it is).
-Keep it professional – otherwise you alienate people who have a different view on life that you.
-This also means keeping politics out of your posts.
+Keep it professional –

 The more reviews you have the better – so go out there and get them.
 But what happens when you get a bad review?
 First, calm down.
 It can be infuriating – but how you respond is more important than the review.
 Be polite, professional, and never accuse or attack the reviewer.